WebJax/TrailerBookingCalendar/README.md

 # TrailerBookingCalendar
-Plugin for WP to book a trailer with use og FullCalendar.io
+Plugin for WP to book a trailer with use of FullCalendar.io